Cryptolens/docs/examples/verified-trials.md

 > **Note**, it's very important to check `Helpers.IsOnRightMachine(activate.LicenseKey)` is true, in order to make sure that the trial belongs to the right machine.

 The code below is an example of how trial key creation can be set up together with a key verification afterwards.
-A VB.NET example is comming soon.
+A VB.NET example is coming soon.

 ```cs
 var newTrialKey = Key.CreateTrialKey("access token", new CreateTrialKeyModel { ProductId= 3941, MachineCode =Helpers.GetMachineCode() });